LoyolaChicagoBooks/introcs-csharp/rst/stringmethods.rst

 Data can also be associated with object *properties*.
-A property of a string is its length (an int).
+A property of a string is its Length (an int).
 References to property values use dot notation but do not have a parameter list at the end::

     csharp> string s = "Hello";